 \section{Abstract}

-The \textit{agent-environment co-design} paradigm jointly optimises agent policies and environment configurations in search of improved system performance.
-With application domains ranging from warehouse logistics to windfarm management, co-design promises to fundamentally change how we deploy multi-agent systems.
-However, current co-design methods struggle to scale.
-They collapse under high-dimensional environment design spaces and suffer from sample inefficiency when addressing moving targets inherent to joint optimisation.
-We address these challenges by developing \textbf{Diffusion Co-Design (DiCoDe)}, a scalable and sample-efficient co-design framework pushing co-design towards practically relevant settings.
-DiCoDe incorporates two core innovations.
-First, we introduce Projected Universal Guidance (PUG), a sampling technique that enables DiCoDe to explore a distribution of reward-maximising environments while satisfying hard constraints such as spatial separation between obstacles.
-Second, we devise a critic distillation mechanism to share knowledge from the reinforcement learning critic, ensuring that the guided diffusion model adapts to evolving agent policies using a dense and up-to-date learning signal.
-Together, these improvements lead to superior environment-policy pairs when validated on challenging multi-agent environment co-design benchmarks including warehouse automation, multi-agent pathfinding and wind farm optimisation.
-Our method consistently exceeds the state-of-the-art, achieving, for example, $39\%$ higher rewards in the warehouse setting with $66\%$ fewer simulation samples.
-This sets a new standard in agent-environment co-design, and is a stepping stone towards reaping the rewards of co-design in real world domains.
+The agent-environment co-design paradigm jointly optimises agent policies and environment configurations in search of improved system performance, promising to fundamentally reshape how we deploy multi-agent systems in domains such as warehouse logistics and windfarm management.
+However, current co-design methods collapse under high dimensional environment design spaces and suffer from sample inefficiency when addressing moving targets inherent to joint optimisation.
+We address this by developing \textbf{Diffusion Co-Design} (DiCoDe), a scalable and sample-efficient co-design framework incorporating two core innovations.
+We introduce Projected Universal Guidance (PUG), enabling exploration of constraint-satisfying reward-maximising environments, and devise a critic distillation mechanism to transfer knowledge from the reinforcement learning loop to a guided diffusion model.
+Together, these improvements lead to superior environment-policy pairs when validated on challenging multi-agent co-design benchmarks, for example, exceeding state-of-the-art in a warehouse setting with 39\% higher rewards and 66\% fewer simulation steps.